awsdocs/amazon-aurora-user-guide/doc_source/rds-cloudwatch-events.sample.md

 Amazon RDS records events that relate to your DB clusters, DB instances, DB cluster snapshots, and DB parameter groups\.
 This information includes the following:
 + The date and time of the event
 + The source name and source type of the event
-+ A message associated with the event\.
++ A message associated with the event

-The following examples illustrate different types of Aurora events\.
+The following examples illustrate different types of Aurora events in JSON format\.
+For a tutorial that shows you how to capture and view events in JSON format, see [Tutorial: log the state of an instance using EventBridge](rds-cloud-watch-events.md#log-rds-instance-state)\.

 **Topics**
 + [Example of a DB cluster event](#rds-cloudwatch-events.db-clusters)